ece362-purdue/proton-labs/lab0-intro/README.md

 > [!NOTE]
 > If you're waiting to solder, you obviously don't have to put your Proton on the breadboard just yet.
 Continue following from step 3 to set up your environment.

 At this point, you should have soldered headers and placed the shorting plugs on your Proton development board.
-Before we put back on the breadboard, we're going to connect two wires on the breadboard from **GP0** and **GP1** to the **RX** and **TX** pins respectively on the Proton board.
+Before we put the Proton board back on the breadboard, we're going to connect two wires on the breadboard from **GP0** and **GP1** to the **RX** and **TX** pins respectively on the Proton board.
 The way we'll do this is by routing it **under** the board, since you won't need to move those wires once they're in place.
 This will make future wiring much easier.

 <div class="center">
     <img src="images/uart-pinout.png" style="margin: 1em 0; width: 45vw; max-width: 500px">